 Thread Pool Configuration Tuning¶

 Thread pool configuration is critical for optimizing the performance of your applications.
 Poorly configured thread pools can lead to problems such as CPU starvation, thread contention, memory exhaustion, or poor resource utilization.
-In this section, we’ll dive deep into CPU-bound vs I/O-bound tasks, explore how to determine optimal thread pool sizes, and discuss key considerations such as queue types and rejection policies.
+In this Article, we’ll dive deep into CPU-bound vs I/O-bound tasks, explore how to determine optimal thread pool sizes, and discuss key considerations such as queue types and rejection policies.

 When configuring thread pools, it is essential to classify your tasks as CPU-bound or I/O-bound, as this distinction guides the number of threads your pool should maintain.